dotnet/docs/docs/csharp/language-reference/keywords/interpolated-strings.md

 ---
 # Interpolated Strings (C# Reference)

 Used to construct strings.
 An interpolated string looks like a template string that contains *interpolated expressions*.
 An interpolated string returns a string that replaces the interpolated expressions that it contains with their string representations.
+This features is available in C# 6 and newer.

 The arguments of an interpolated string are easier to understand than a [composite format string](../../../standard/base-types/composite-formatting.md#composite-format-string).
 For example, the interpolated string